iovisor/libiov/docs/event-api.md

 An event format description can be optionally attached to an Event::Type.
 This is used to describe the expected content of events of a given Event::Type.
 The system does not perform format checks: the description is merely a hint to help the user decode an arbitrary event.

+Some calls require a Filesystem handle to store/load data into/from the filesystem.

-* static Event::Type get_type_by_name(string name) - create a new Type with the given name, if it does not exist already; otherwise, return the already existing instance;
+* static Event::Type get_type_by_name(Filesystem fs, string name) - create a new Type with the given name, if it does not exist already; otherwise, return the already existing instance;
-* static Event::Type get_type_by_name(string name, string format_description) - as the method above, but attach a format description if the type is new; the description is in an implementation-specific format (e.g. YAML, JSON, etc...);
+* static Event::Type get_type_by_name(Filesystem fs, string name, string format_description) - as the method above, but attach a format description if the type is new; the description is in an implementation-specific format (e.g. YAML, JSON, etc...);
 * string get_description() - return the format description, if any, associated with the current Type.

 Example: